FotoWeb has different license types to cater for different types of users. Learn how to assign a license to a group or a user.

 - is a user from an external authentication provider (Azure AD, SAML, IWA) who logs in for the first time

 - has signed up using self sign-up

-Note that changing the license type for a group has no effect on users who have already been imported into FotoWeb.
+Note: Changing the license type for a group has no effect on users who have already been imported into FotoWeb.
+If you change the default license type on a group, it will not affect users of that group unless these users log in with SSO.
 To change the license type of these users, you need to change the license type explicitly for the users in question.